usnistgov/corr-deploy/docker/README.md

-The installation step produces a builds folder that contains the corr source code (corr), the aws config folder (aws), the database storage folder (data), the corr storage folder (corr-storage), the requirements file and all the platform components generated Dockerfile (Dockerfile-db.
-Dockerfile-api, Dockerfile-cloud, Dockerfile-frontend).
+The installation step produces a builds folder that contains the corr source code (corr), the aws config folder (aws), the database storage folder (data), the corr storage folder (corr-storage), the requirements file and all the platform components generated Dockerfile (Dockerfile-db, Dockerfile-api, Dockerfile-cloud, Dockerfile-frontend).
 The data and corr-storage folders have to be moved to a specific location on the host machine.
 We recommand moving it to the root path to have /data and /corr-storage.
 On non linux platforms these folders have to be shared through Docker.
 For example on Mac OSX: [sharing-folders-docker.jpeg](https://raw.githubusercontent.com/usnistgov/corr-deploy/master/docker/sharing-folders-docker.jpeg).
-During the installation process ansible will ssh into the hosts and produce the appropriate builds content for the right platform component location (specified in the hosts.docker).
+During the installation process ansible will ssh into the hosts and produces the appropriate builds content for the right platform component location (specified in the hosts.docker).
 The installation setup also allows specific components installations: